Grameen America: Lending process

 The requirements to receive a loan: The individual must be living below the poverty line, located in a community with a Grameen America branch and willing to create or join a five-member group of like-minded individuals who want to start or expand their own businesses.
 No credit score, collateral, guarantors, or bank account is required.

 Grameen America uses a peer-group lending model pioneered by Professor Yunus and the Grameen Bank in Bangladesh.
-Once a peer group of five lendees is formed, they go through a financial training program and each open savings accounts.
+Once a peer group of five borrowers is formed, they go through a financial training program.
 Upon completion of the training program, each member receives their loan.
-Grameen America staff holds mandatory weekly group meetings during which members repay loans, deposit savings and receive peer support and mentoring.
+Grameen America staff holds mandatory weekly group meetings during which members repay loans and receive peer support and mentoring.
 Upon successful repayment, members may apply for another loan.
 The success of the Grameen Bank microfinance model in Bangladesh demonstrates that a high-touch model based on small weekly payments can yield exceptional repayment rates.